DT-Service-Consulting/avstats/README.md

 The project includes two main Jupyter notebooks that guide you through data preparation, EDA, and model development.

+### EDANotebook

-### Notebook 1 - Data Cleaning & EDA
+*Notebook 1 - Data Cleaning & EDA*

 This notebook handles the initial stages of data processing and analysis.

-1. **Data Cleaning & Processing**:
+- **Data Cleaning & Processing**:
     - Detects duplicates and missing values, creates new features, and cleans data from multiple sources.
     - Adds weather data (from the Meteostat library) based on route coordinates and date.
     - Integrates passenger data and merges all relevant information.

-2. **Exploratory Data Analysis (EDA)**:
+- **Exploratory Data Analysis (EDA)**:
     - Analyzes flight status, performance, time windows, flight categories, and frequent routes/airports.
     - Explores delay patterns by airline and examines the impact of external factors on delays.

+### MLNotebook

-### Notebook 2 - Modeling and Predictions
+*Notebook 2 - Modeling and Predictions*

 **Note**: Run the EDA notebook first to generate necessary cleaned data files.

 This notebook includes feature engineering, ML model training, and performance evaluation.

-1. **Feature Engineering**:
+- **Feature Engineering**:
     - Applies one-hot encoding and correlation analysis to refine features.
     - Uses standardization, normalization, and regularization techniques to improve model performance.

-2. **Modeling**:
+- **Modeling**:
     - Implements multiple models: Linear Regression, Decision Tree, and Random Forest.
-        Includes hyperparameter tuning with Grid Search CV and Randomized Search CV for optimal model selection.
+    - Includes hyperparameter tuning with Grid Search CV and Randomized Search CV for optimal model selection.

-3. **Residual Analysis**:
+- **Residual Analysis**:
     - Assesses residuals to ensure model assumptions are met, covering key diagnostics such as linearity, homoscedasticity, normality, and independence.

 ## Usage